Ottoman torpedo boat Sultanhisar: Attack on Australian submarine

-The Australian submarine HMAS AE2 was able to pass through the blocked Dardanelles Strait and entered the Sea of Marmara on the early hours of 25 April 1915.
+The Australian submarine was able to pass through the blocked Dardanelles Strait and entered the Sea of Marmara on the early hours of 25 April 1915.
 She was the first Allied ship to perform the feat.

 Sultanhisar sighted the submarine in the morning of 30 April in the Erdek Bay near Bandırma.
 AE2 tried to escape by diving and surfacing several times.
 Torpedoes were exchanged between the two warships unsuccessfully.
 In the meantime, Sultanhisar called the Ottoman gunboats Zuhaf and Aydın Reis, which were patrolling in the area, for help.
 Finally, the submarine surfaced about 100 m from the torpedo boat.
 Sultanhisar opened fire and hit the submarine's engine room.

 Lieutenant Commander Henry Hugh Gordon Stoker scuttled AE2 by opening all tanks and flooding his submarine, which was unable to maneuver.
 The crew abandoned the vessel, and she went down at 10:45.
 At this moment, the two Ottoman gunboats arrived at the scene and offered to rescue the submarine's crew, who had all survived the attack.
 Rejecting that offer, Commander Ali Rıza Bey took the 32 sailors on board and sailed back to Gallipoli.
 After picking up two more POWs, one French and one British soldier, in Gallipoli, Sultanhisar headed for Istanbul.